-Hikers and skiers have long known the joys of exploring the majestic Sangre de Cristo Mountains and Santa Fe’s other scenic surroundings.
-But in recent years, Santa Fe County's reputation as a mecca for mountain bikers has taken off.
+Hikers have long known the joys of exploring the majestic Sangre de Cristo Mountains and Santa Fe’s other scenic surroundings, and many reference the trail guide on Santa Fe Conservation Trust for inspiration.
+In recent years, Santa Fe's reputation as a mecca for mountain bikers has taken off.
 The area now draws cyclists from around the country in search of thrilling high mountain trails and breathtaking views.
 Road cyclists also roll in from near and far.
 They tour our scenic byways and some sign up to compete in our annual Santa Fe Century ride, a popular event since 1985.

 La Tierra Trails

 So now that you have the inside scoop on Santa Fe’s dynamic mountain biking culture, you're ready to hop on the trails and embrace your inner pedal persona.
-Be sure to download the city of Santa Fe's trail maps.
 Both on and off the bike, Santa Fe offers wonders few places can top.
 We have amazing mountain trails, ranging from leg-wearying to laidback.
 And once you have biked up an appetite, try our New Mexican cuisine, along with a refreshing accompaniment from our craft beer scene.